 Guarana Side Effects and Dosing

-Although guarana has many potential health benefits, there are also some important side effects to be aware of.
-Most of the side effects of guarana are directly related to the fruit’s high caffeine content, and can be prevented by limiting your dose of guarana to small quantities.
-The side effects of guarana include:
+Although it has many potential health benefits, there are also some important side effects to be aware of.
+Most of the side effects of guarana are directly related to the fruit’s high caffeine content and can be prevented by limiting your dose to small quantities.
+Side effects may include: